Another Dirty Canadian Cool Front

 8 to 14 Day Temperature Outlook

-According to NOAA's Climate Prediction Center, the 8 to 14-day temperature outlook shows warmer-than-average temperatures across much of the nation and especially across the southern tier of the nation.
+According to NOAA's Climate Prediction Center, the 8 to 14-day temperature outlook shows warmer-than-average temperatures across much of the nation, including the Midwest.

 8 to 14 Day Precipitation Outlook

-The extended precipitation outlook keeps things a little drier across parts of the Western US.
-Meanwhile, it could be a little more active in the Eastern US.
+The extended precipitation outlook shows drier than average conditions across the Central US.

 Another Dirty Canadian Cool Front